-Your learning will be supported by the cutting-edge research into the field by the University of Liverpool, who is a world leader in data science and artificial intelligence research.
-Our Digital Innovation Facility, opening in 2021, will provide a purpose-built environment for cutting-edge research into multiple academic disciplines including AI, robotics and data analytics.
+Your learning will be supported by cutting-edge research into the field by the University of Liverpool, who is a world leader in data science and artificial intelligence research.
+Our Digital Innovation Facility, which officially opened in 2022, provides a purpose-built environment for cutting-edge research into multiple academic disciplines including AI, robotics and data analytics.

 You will have access to an online development environment to practice and refine your new technical skills, which also contains all of the technologies and software you will need for the course – inclusive within your tuition fee.

 Throughout the course, you will be encouraged to apply your new skills to a range of real-world challenges, and upon completion, you will be prepared to research, create and implement solutions to technical problems within your future career.

 Download a prospectus for more details on this programme including module information.

 This programme consists of the following modules.
 You are required to complete 180 credits to achieve a full Master of Science (MSc), 120 credits to achieve the postgraduate diploma (PGDip), and 60 credits to achieve the postgraduate certificate (PGCert).